mesoshq/mesosctl/README.md

 ## Concepts

 `mesosctl` is running a "sub-shell" application (written as a Node.js module using [vorpal.js](https://github.com/dthree/vorpal)), meaning it starts a process which keeps the state of the configurations in memory.
 Unless you `exit` the `mesosctl` shell, you can directly interact with you cluster.

 It uses [Ansible](http://docs.ansible.com/ansible/intro_installation.html) to run the OS-individal tasks to set up a Mesos cluster.
-This is based on configuration files which are stored as YAML (see [Usage](#usage).
+This is based on configuration files which are stored as YAML (see [Usage](#usage)).

 After the cluster has been set up, `mesosctl` uses the APIs of the Mesos Masters/Agents, as well as the Marathon API to provide the interactive functionality.

 ## Status